petronny/sge-gpuprolog/README.md

 Gridengine GPU prolog
 =====================

-Scripts to manage NVIDIA GPU devices in SGE 6.2u5.
+Scripts to manage NVIDIA GPU devices in Sun Grid Engine 6.2u5 and Son of Grid Engine 8.1.9 .

-The last Sun Grid Engine that is packaged in Ubuntu 14.04 LTS does not contain the RSMAP functionality that is implemented in recent Univa Grid Engine.
+Sun Grid Engine and Son of Grid Engine do not contain the RSMAP functionality implemented in recent Univa Grid Engine.
 The ad-hoc scripts in this package implement resource allocation for NVIDIA devices.

 Installation
 ------------

-First, set up consumable complex `gpu`.
+First, set up complex `gpu_free`, `gpu_used` and `gpu_total`.

-    qconf -mc
+    $ qconf -mc
     #name               shortcut     type      relop requestable consumable default  urgency
-    #----------------------------------------------------------------------------------------------
+    #----------------------------------------------------------------------------------------
-    gpu                 gpu        INT         <=      YES         JOB        0        0
+    gpu_free            gpu          INT       <=    YES         YES        0        0

-At each exec-host, add `gpu` resource complex.
-For example,

-    qconf -aattr exechost complex_values gpu=1 node01
+    gpu_total           gpu_total    INT       <=    YES         NO         0        0
+    gpu_used            gpu_used     INT       >=    NO          NO         0        0

+At each execution host, setup `load_sensor`.

+    $ qconf -mconf your_execution_host

+    load_sensor                  /path/to/sge-gpuprolog/load-sensor.sh

 Set up `prolog` and `epilog` in the queue.

-    qconf -mq gpu.q
+    $ qconf -mq gpu.q

     prolog                sgeadmin@/path/to/sge-gpuprolog/prolog.sh
     epilog                sgeadmin@/path/to/sge-gpuprolog/epilog.sh